Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Experiments, Results and Discussion

 \subsubsection{Simple Scene Reconstruction}

-The three simple objects are a sphere of radius 2 meters, a cube with an edge length of 2 meters, and a tetrahedron (denoted as ``Pyramid") with a base measuring 2 meters by 2 meters and a height of 2 meters.
+The three simple objects are a sphere of radius 2m\footnote{The length units are all meters in this work unless noted otherwise.}, a cube with an edge length of 2m, and a tetrahedron (denoted as ``Pyramid") with a base measuring 2m by 2m and a height of 2m.
 Both the sphere and the cube are centered at the origin of the coordinate system described in Appendix \ref{radarsetup}.

 In Table \ref{cube_result_table}\footnote{In this work, we use bold font to highlight the best performances.}, we compare the m-SSIM score and p-RMSE value, along with auxiliary metrics such as t-IoU and the cosine similarity of the reconstructed magnitude (denoted as m-COS).
 We reconstructed the scene using 100 and 1,000 viewpoints with the RIFT workflow; the corresponding datasets are denoted as RIFT(N or S)-(100 or 1000).
 Additionally, we applied the least squares reconstruction using 100, 200, 500, and 1,000 viewpoints; these datasets are denoted as LS-100, LS-200, LS-500, and LS-1000, respectively.